pinalj/quotes-for-woocommerce/readme.txt

 <li>WooCommerce 4.0 or higher</li>
 </ol>

 Want to convert your WooCommerce store into a Quote only program?
-This plugin allows the admin to hide the prices on a per product basis and modify the Add to Cart button to 'Request Quote'.
+This plugin allows the admin to hide the prices and modify the Add to Cart button to 'Request Quote'.

 No payment is taken at Checkout.
 The prices for the product can be setup in the WooCommerce->Orders page and once a quote is finalized, the plugin will send an email to the end user notifying the same.